AhmedKhalil777/DOTNET-Learning/Module 30 Dynamic C#/README.md

 - Consuming Void method in Static => Compiler error
 - But the compiler can call it dynamic so in runtime also will have `RuntimeBinderException`

+## ExpandoObject
+- General Purpose class, found in `System.Dynamic` , similar to dictionary with `string` based keys, and keys added dynamically (not by string), used to improve readability, and Reduce the magic string